V-Sekai/manuals/71 Decisions/71.16 Proposed 16/20240331-vrc-vrm-compatibility.md

 1. Add face shapes with hana tool
 2. Split the skin from the clothing using separate by material.
 3. On all the clothing delete vertex groups.
-4. Use Robust Weight Transfer for Blender
+4. Use Robust Weight Transfer for Blender to rig clothing
 6. Unpack the prefab.
 7. Convert to vrchat.
 Combine meshes, remove upper chest
 8. Delete skirt bones that are not used.